-With the number of elderly living in Florida, the question of what to look for in a good nursing facility arises quite often.
-Unfortunately, too often the question comes after an incident has already happened.
-Remember, whether it’s one of your parents or your spouse, it’s critical for you (and other family members) to stay actively involved and vigilant to ensure their loved one receives the best possible nursing home care.
+With the number of elderly Floridians, the question of what to look for in a nursing facility arises frequently.
+Unfortunately, the question comes too often after an incident has already happened.
+Remember, it’s critical to stay actively involved to ensure your loved one receives the best possible nursing home care.

-First of all, before you sign anything to admit your loved one into a nursing home, you need to tour the facility.
-There are federal regulations in place, which are overseen by the Centers for Medicare and Medicaid Services, and that require skilled nursing facilities provide the following to all residents:
+First of all, before you admit your loved one into a nursing home, it’s important to tour the facility.
+Federal regulations require nursing facilities to provide all residents with the following:

-These regulations also require nursing facilities to provide a “safe, clean, comfortable and homelike environment.”
-In other words, the goal is for these facilities to feel less institutional and more home-like, so residents can bring items and personal effects with them to help create a meaningful and personalized living space.
+These regulations also require nursing facilities to provide a “safe, clean, comfortable and homelike environment”.
+In other words, the goal is for these facilities to feel less institutional and more like home.
+By the same token, residents should be allowed to bring items and personal effects to help create a personalized living space.

 Beyond the above, there are other things you want to look for on your tour of the facility: